halftermeyer/neo4j-7g-healthcare-pro-fraud-detection/README.md

 This is a synthetic dataset created as a demo to address french insurance companies.
 It contains data about healthcare professionals and the way they interact between each other and with patients (Beneficiary in the insurance company perspective).
+The dataset is built from a KNN graph of users using euclidian distance between their GPS coordinate.
+The probability of an interaction between to actors of the network decreases with the distance.

 ## Database presentation